bgoonz/ADVANCED_REACT_REDUX/README.md

 ```

 In this example, `withLoading` is a Higher Order Component that wraps `MyComponent`.
 It adds a loading state that displays a loading message until the data is fetched, and then passes the data as props to `MyComponent`.

+###### requireAuth.js

+> In our components folder we are going to create a new file called requireAuth.js which exports a function rather than a component hence the convention of a file name with a lowercase first letter.